mdeng1110/Computing_Talent_Initiative/README.md

-# Computing_Talent_Initiative_Solutions
-# These are the solutions to the Python Programming problems that I worked on.
+# These are the solutions to the Python Programming problems that I worked on for the Computing Talent Initiative workshop.